Parades, Calcio Storico & Fireworks are part of the celebrations

 Make a Note

 Consider that many shops and offices close in the afternoon, if not the entire day in Florence, for feast day celebrations.

 With the growth in the city's importance as well as the lords, the candles became larger, more beautifully decorated and valuable.
 Some were made especially for the Baptistery (which is dedicated to the saint) and others were made especially to be sold.
 All funds were donated to the Church.
 You can read more about this history of past traditions on the Duomo's page dedicated to San Giovanni.

 Even today, the morning of June 24 sees a small civic parade starting at 8.30am.
 First, the parade of the omaggi makes its way to Palazzo Vecchio to give the Cross of St. John to the mayor at 9am.
-Then the flagthrowers of the Bandierai degli Uffizi put on a show at 9.15 in Piazza della Signoria, then all of them, including the city's major and other political officers, following the city standard from Palazzo Vecchio (the center of civic power in the city) and symbolically takes the offering of candles to the Baptistery in Piazza Duomo, the religious center in Florence.
+Then the flagthrowers of the Bandierai degli Uffizi put on a show at 9.15 in Piazza della Signoria, then all of them, including the city's major and other political officers, following the city standard from Palazzo Vecchio, the center of civic power in the city, and symbolically takes the offering of candles to the Baptistery in Piazza Duomo, the religious center in Florence.
 There, the Archbishop of Florence receives the offering and all follow into the Cathedral to celebrate Holy Mass (around 10:30am).